All Webware customers must abide by the following Terms and Conditions of service:

 You may not alter the headers of email messages to disguise their identity or to prevent users from responding to the messages.
 Webware may disclose the usernames of accounts responsible for forged email messages to system administrators or users requesting the information.

 We encourage that you archive your old email using your email client.
-Email accounts shall not be used as electronic storage.
-Webware reserves the right to remove email files older than 2 years, or automatically truncate mailboxes larger than 2GB without notice.
+Email accounts on shared hosting accounts shall not be used for long-term electronic storage.
+Please contact us if you require mailboxes for long-term storage.
+Webware reserves the right to remove email files older than 1 year, or automatically truncate mailboxes larger than 2GB without notice.
 This is to ensure that you have adequate disk space for your website files and to avoid disruption of your current email traffic.
 Violations of the Webware policies outlined herein can sometimes result in massive numbers of email responses.
 If you receive so much email that Webware resources are affected, Webware staff may shut down your mailbox.

 4.4.
 System Security.
 You are prohibited from utilizing the Services to compromise the security of system resources or accounts on servers at Webware or at any other site.
 Use or distribution of tools designed for compromising security or containing viruses or trojans are prohibited.
 Examples of these tools include, but are not limited to, password guessing programs, cracking tools or network probing tools.